vinay-code7/url-shortener/README.md

-# URL Shortener Project using Express and EJS
+# URL Shortener Project using Express and MongoDB

 This is a simple URL shortener project built with Express and EJS.
-The application allows users to shorten long URLs into custom short URLs and stores the data in a JSON file.
+The application allows users to shorten long URLs into custom short URLs and stores the data on cloud databse on MongoDB.
 It's a lightweight and easy-to-use solution for generating short links.
 #### Check it out: [shorturlsite.onrender.com](https://shorturlsite.onrender.com/)

 ## How to Use